myflyclub/bot/README.md

 ## 🎯 v2 Summary & Production Readiness

 ### ✅ **What's New in v2**
-The Oil Price Alert Discord Bot v2 represents a complete production-ready rewrite with enterprise-grade reliability:
+The MyFly Club Multitask Discord Bot v2 represents a complete production-ready rewrite with enterprise-grade reliability and multitask capabilities:

 - **🛡️ Comprehensive Crash Recovery**: Automatic restart with exponential backoff and Discord alerting
 - **💾 In-Memory Architecture**: Zero file dependencies for improved performance and reliability